bertmaher/multipy/README.md

 > :warning: **This is project is still a prototype.** Only Linux x86 is supported, and the API may change without warning.
 Furthermore, please **USE PYTORCH NIGHTLY** when using `multipy::runtime`!

-`MultiPy` (formerly `torch::deploy` and `torch.package`) is a system that allows you to run multi-threaded python code in C++.
-It offers `multipy.package` (formerly `torch.package`) in order to package code into a mostly hermetic format to deliver to `multipy::runtime` (formerly `torch::deploy`) which is a runtime which takes packaged code and runs it using multiple embedded Python interpreters in a C++ process without a shared global interpreter lock (GIL).
-For more information on how `MultiPy` works internally, please see the related [arXiv paper](https://arxiv.org/pdf/2104.00254.pdf).
+`MultiPy` is a system that allows you to run multi-threaded python code in C++.
+Currently, multipy offers `torch::deploy` which works in conjuction with [`torch.package`](https://pytorch.org/docs/stable/package.html) in order to run pytorch models using multiple embedded Python interpreters in a single C++ process.
+For more information on how `torch::deploy` works internally, please see the related [arXiv paper](https://arxiv.org/pdf/2104.00254.pdf).
+As next steps, we plan to generalize `torch::deploy` into `multipy::runtime` which allows one to utilize multiple embedded Python interpreters with arbitrary Python code rather than being specificially tailored to PyTorch models.

 ## Installation

-### Building `multipy::runtime` via Docker
+### Building `torch::deploy` via Docker

 The easiest way to build multipy, along with fetching all interpreter dependencies, is to do so via docker.